brycehallcloud/Microservices-Architecture-with-AWS-ECS/README.md

 <h2>Description</h2>
 In this lab I will show how to deploy a microservices architecture to AWS ECS.
 Create an ECS cluster with two instances which will contain the services deployed.
-Create a load balancer to have a single entry point and redirect all the request to all my existing services.
+Create a load balancer to have a single entry point and redirect all the request to all existing services.
 Create a task definition for my micro service with the latest version from a Docker image.
 Deploy a microservice in the cluster specifying the rollout strategy.
 And last, created autoscaling rules for my cluster and my service.
 <br />